 AITSL is accountable for delivering on the above priorities and the quality of the work produced, which is endorsed by the Australian Government and jurisdictions, through both the Grant Agreements between AITSL and the Department of Education, and via the Education Ministers Meeting.

-AITSL has established clear and effective frameworks for undertaking genuine consultation and collaboration with teachers and leaders in schools and early childhood and other education settings, and representatives from government systems, Catholic and independent school sectors, teacher regulatory authorities, initial teacher education providers, teacher unions, principal and other professional associations, Aboriginal and Torres Strait Islander peoples, and community organisations.
+AITSL has established clear and effective frameworks for undertaking genuine consultation and collaboration with teachers and leaders in schools and early childhood and other education settings, and representatives from government systems, Catholic and independent school sectors, teacher regulatory authorities, initial teacher education providers, teacher unions, principal and other professional associations, Aboriginal and Torres Strait Islander peoples, and community organisations - also known as AITSL's Key Partners.